What is the procedure for morning and afternoon drop-off?

 - To model stewardship for our children.

-- Each family is expected to contribute a minimum of 20 hours of service to the school each year; 14 of these hours may be for parish activities, but 6 hours MUST be directly towards to the school festival.
-Families who have not completed this requirement will be billed $10.00 for each uncompleted hour at the end of May.
+- Each family is expected to contribute a minimum of 30 hours of service to the school each year; 22 of these hours may be for parish/school activities, 6 hours MUST be directly towards to the school festival and 2 towards class field trip or Saturday sale.
+Families who have not completed this requirement will be billed $15.00 for each uncompleted hour at the end of May.
 Failure to conform to this expectation of involvement, without prior arrangement with the administration, may result in a student not being allowed to return to Our Lady of Guadalupe Parish School the following year.
 Volunteer hours are computed from June 1st through May 31st each school year.